Rydberg atoms for electric field gradiometry

-Based on these concepts, we propose a specific design for an electric field quantum sensor based on a 2D network of Rydberg atoms, as illustrated in Fig.~\ref{fig.tweezer_arrangement}.
-The tweezer array features a horizontal pitch of $R_{x}$ and a separation $R_{y}$ between the various rows, with $R_{y} \gg R_{x}$ such that interactions between atoms in different rows are suppressed.
-The number of empty tweezers between adjacent atoms is chosen so that the atoms are regularly spaced with a distance $R$ between them, which is independently selected for each row in the 2D array.
-We shall see how this multi-row configuration enables sensing {\it absolute values} of the electric field, with a sensitivity determined by their pitch separation.
+Based on these concepts, we propose a specific design for a quantum electric-field sensor using a typical 2D network of Rydberg atoms, as illustrated in Fig.~\ref{fig.tweezer_arrangement}.
+The core tweezer array has equal vertical and horizontal spacing $R_{pitch}$, with atoms occupying selected sites to form a square pattern.
+The number of empty tweezers between neighbouring cells is such that interactions between atoms in different cells are suppressed.
+Through this, we show how multiple atom network configurations enable the measurement of the \textit{absolute magnitude} of the electric field, with sensitivity and operating range determined by the F\"orster resonance and their pitch separation. }

 \textit{Models and Methods --} Single atoms with primarily one or two electrons in their outer shell can be driven from the ground $\ket{g}$ to a Rydberg state $\ket{\alpha}$ using a resonant field that couples these two states.
-Assuming a coupling strength characterised by the Rabi frequency $\Omega$, the system undergoes Rabi oscillations between the two states ~\cite{dunning2016recent, adams2019rydberg}.
+Assuming a coupling strength characterised by the Rabi frequency $\Omega$, the system undergoes Rabi oscillations between the two states~\cite{dunning2016recent, adams2019rydberg}.
 When multiple atoms are driven simultaneously, long-range interactions emerge due to the large dipole moment of Rydberg atoms.
 For $N$ atoms, such a system can be modelled via the Hamiltonian~\cite{browaeys2020many, adams2019rydberg}

 The Pauli matrices are denoted by $\sigma_{i}^{u}$ (with $u = x, y, z$), and the parameters are $\Delta$ for the laser detuning and $V_{i, j}$ for the interaction strength between Rydberg atoms $i$ and $j$.
 The local number operator defined as $n_{i} = \frac{1}{2}(\sigma_{i}^{z} + \mathds{1})$ counts atoms in the Rydberg state.
 Due to the interaction-induced energy level shift, nearby atoms are prevented from being excited to the Rydberg state -- an effect known as the Rydberg blockade ~\cite{lukin2001dipole, jaksch2000fast, urban2009observation, gatan2009observation}.
 Here we set $\Delta=0$ to explore the effects of the blockade.